westonkl/InterviewPrep/README.md

 ### Amazon Web Services / Cloud Data Principles

+I took the AWS cloud practioner ceritification and [passed](https://www.linkedin.com/feed/update/urn%3Ali%3Aactivity%3A6847536534841802752?lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_view_base%3B4YYhEMILRXCVKvM4uhpanw%3D%3D) after two days of studying mainly using resources provided by AWS.
+This is the easiest AWS certification, but there are a lot of general pieces of knowledge needed to pass it.

 **Serverless:** an AWS architectural design principle based, where developers focus on the applications that they want to put into AWS resources, and serverless solutions such as AWS Lambda will then interpret the application and provision the compute and storage power required for execution.

 **Virtual Private Cloud (VPC):****